Formatted Memo of Intent (PDF)

 - No/extremely underdeveloped student/course learning outcomes

-- Insufficient work/assignments and/or contact time for the credits assigned
+- Insufficient work/assignments and/or contact time for the units assigned

 - Existing course(s) that are similar in title, description, or scope